ismaelyws/themely-whmcs-module/README.md

 **Step 5**

 Create 4 custom fields for the WordPress Admin Username, Admin Password, Theme Slug and Theme URL.
-Field names **must be exactly** as you see highlighted below (upper and lowercase characters do matter).
+Field names **must be exactly** as you see below (upper and lowercase characters do matter).

 `WordPress Admin Username`